Graphic with icons depicting health and medicine.

 UBC Micro-certificate

 British Columbia is home to the fastest growing life sciences sector in Canada.
-Challenging the growth of this sector, however, is the lack of skilled labour with regulatory and translational medicine expertise.
 Training in regulatory affairs and regulatory science is critically important to the future of the life sciences and research sectors in BC and Canada.

-The UBC Micro-certificate in Regulatory Affairs in the Life Sciences is a part-time program delivered and developed by the UBC Academy of Translational Medicine (ATM) and the UBC Faculty of Medicine in consultation with world leaders in regulatory affairs.
+The UBC Micro-certificate in Regulatory Affairs in the Life Sciences is a part-time program delivered by the Academy of Translational Medicine (ATM) at the UBC Faculty of Medicine.
+The program was developed in consultation with world leaders in regulatory affairs and regulatory science.
 It offers a well-rounded, foundational understanding of Canadian and global regulatory systems, processes and stakeholders.

-• Duration: Two courses of 10 weeks each, a total of 50 to 70 hours of course work
+• Duration: Two courses of five modules each (September – December and January – April), a total of 50 to 70 hours of course work

 Program details